GeorginJobin/Home-Server-Project/incident-log/incident-01-windows-input-failure.md

 - Result:
 250gb partition created and ready for ubuntu server install, also confirmed that the i/o device issue was software not hardware issue.
 I will keep Windows temporarily as it won't affect what I want to achieve with home server project for now, and in the background try to fix the software/driver issue.

+- What I learned:
+  * BIOS-level input working while Windows fails means its software/driver issue
+  * Windows recovery mode, allows full adminstrator level access to the command line
+  * Always try to isolate which layer a failure is in before trying to fix

 <img width="4000" height="3000" alt="92431" src="https://github.com/user-attachments/assets/503975bd-ee21-4eed-bc2e-b9401ed06c96" />